Why Is Gonorrhea Called The Clap?

 Gonorrhea, also known as “The Clap” or “The Drip,” can be transmitted by vaginal, anal or oral sex.
 Gonorrhea can be treated and cured with antibiotics.
-There are a few theories behind why gonorrhea is referred to as The Clap:
+There are a few theories behind why gonorrhea is referred to as the Clap STD.

 From the old French word for brothel: “Clapier.”